Martin Luther King Day 2020 Quotes, Wishes, Images, and Details

 The Uniform Monday Holiday Act is a Congress Act that amends the provision of certain holidays for observance on Monday.
 The ultimate purpose of the act is to increase the 3 days weekends for US federal employees.

-January 15 is the MLK birthday and the third Monday of January is nearest to Martin Luther king’s birthday.
-Therefore Martin Luther King’s Day is observed on the third Monday of January.
+January 15 is MLK’s birthday and the third Monday of January is nearest to Martin Luther king’s birthday.
+Therefore, Martin Luther King’s Day is observed on the third Monday of January.

-King’s father was a religious minister, an American Baptist pastor, missionary and early figure of the civil rights movement.
+King’s father was a religious minister, an American Baptist pastor, missionary, and historic figure of the civil rights movement.

 What was Martin Luther King’s Name at Birth?

 The birth name of the King was Michael, not Martin.
 However, in 1934 the King’s father, King Sr. moved to Germany and became inspired by the Protestant Reformation leader Martin Luther.

 After this inspiration, King Sr. changed his name and name of his son to Martin.

 How Many Siblings Did Martin Luther King Jr. Have And What Were Their Names?